What are sports injuries?

 Our comprehensive sports medicine care involves:

-• Expert care for every athlete
+Expert care for every athlete

 • Seattle Children’s has nationally recognized experts to take care of your child, whatever their sport, activity or ability level.
+We treat everything from common sports injuries to rare and complex conditions.

 • Minor injuries can sometimes be cared for at home.
 But many injuries — even those that seem minor — may need expert care from , , , , , and sometimes surgeons in order to heal well.
+We have all these types of providers, including with fellowship training in sports medicine.

-• Focus on injury prevention
+Focus on sports injury prevention

 • We focus on getting your child healthy again and keeping them healthy as they get back into action.
+Your child’s team will teach your child how to prevent sports injuries in a way that’s custom-made for them.

-• Attention to the whole child
+Attention to the whole child

 • When children or teens are hurt in sports or other play, they need treatment from healthcare providers who know about growing bodies.
 Your child’s team at Seattle Children’s is specially trained in pediatrics and sports medicine.